inakoll/vigenere/README.md

 vigenere
 ========

-Vigenère cipher utility program : encipher, decipher and key breaker
+Vigenère cipher utility program : encipher, decipher and key breaker.
+French language support for cryptanalysis.
+Should be relatively easy to adapt for i18n support.